Neshma Chemburkar

 Neshma Chemburkar is an Indian voice actress and Actor.
 She began her dubbing career at the age of 5.
-She has dubbed for various characters in many animated series, TV commercials, and films in Hindi and other languages.
+She has dubbed for various characters in many animated series, TV commercials, and films in Hindi and Marathi.
 She is mostly known for dubbing the Black Widow character played by Scarlett Johansson in the Marvel Cinematic Universe.
 She is the founder and also a voice acting coach of Neshma Academy of Acting and Voice Acting (NAAVA).

 Career

 Neshma's father, Sri Nitin Mantri and mother, Sulbha Mantri owned a theatre called Neshma Theatre Group in Mumbai in 1970s, where they used to write, direct and perform plays in Marathi language.
 She was given her name from the theatre's title.
 At the age of 4 years, her career as a voice artist began from the 1981 Marathi film, Daivat.

-She appeared as a child actor in 1987 hindi film, Honhaar Bachchey, along with Mayur Vyas which marked her first film as an actress.
+She appeared as a child actor in 1987 Hindi film, Honhaar Bachchey, along with Mayur Vyas which marked her first film as an actress.